Stefan-Laage/Incident-Response-Plan/README.md

-# Incident-Response-Plan
+# Incident Response Plan
 This project reflects the need for a starting point in establishing a full incident response plan including a process for what incidents might be, who to contact and when, as well as how to deal with the incidents encountered.
+This plan can and should be tailored to your organization and relevant government.

 # Cyber Incident Response Plan